edgorman/Web-App-Template/README.md

 # Web App Template

 A cookiecutter template for deploying a simple web app to the cloud.
+The key idea is that you should be able to follow the instructions exactly and be able to deploy the local, dev, and prod environments of this project without any extra work.

 ## Table of Contents